Xiyue-Wang/TransPath/README.md

 2.Download all [PAIP](http://wisepaip.org/paip) WSI

-We crop these WSIs into patch images.we randomly select 100 images from each WSI.Finally,So, there will be about 2,700,521 unlabeled histopathological images.If you want these images, you can contact me The new better and stronger pre-trained models have [released](https://github.com/Xiyue-Wang/RetCCL)
+We crop these WSIs into patch images.we randomly select 100 images from each WSI.Finally,So, there will be about 2,700,521 unlabeled histopathological images.If you want these images, you can contact me.

+The new better and stronger pre-trained models have [released](https://github.com/Xiyue-Wang/RetCCL)
 # TransPath(coming soon)